-Many people think mistakenly think that retirement accounts are just places for you to save money until you’re 65.
+Many people mistakenly think that retirement accounts are just places for you to save money until you’re 65.
 Actually, they offer you humongous benefits if you agree to save for a long-term horizon.
 Let’s compare regular (taxable) investing accounts with how retirement accounts work.

 Regular investing accounts vs. retirement accounts

 Regular investing accounts.
 When you open up an account at ETrade or whatever, you’re generally opening up a regular investing account, which is also called a taxable account.
 This means that when you sell your stocks, you’ll pay taxes on your gains–and if you sell your stocks in less than a year, you’ll pay a huge amount (regular income-tax rates, like 15% or 30%).

-Let’s not get bogged down in the details, okay.
+Let’s not get bogged down in the details, OK?
 As I’ve written on this site, buy-and-hold investing wins over the long term.
 And because of the way taxes are structured, you pay a penalty for trading too frequently.
 See how the pieces fit together?
 It’s paternalism at its best.
 But there’s an even stronger advantage to holding your money for longer–say, until retirement.

 Retirement accounts.
 Retirement accounts, quite simply, give you huge tax/growth advantages in exchange for your promise to save and invest for the long term.
 Now, this doesn’t mean that you have to hold the same stock for 30 years.
 You can buy and sell shares of almost anything as often as you want.
 But with a few exceptions, you have to leave the money in your account until you get near retirement age.